t0m0dachi88/carecontact-2.0/README.md

-# CareConnect — Comprehensive Healthcare Platform
+# CareContact — Comprehensive Healthcare Platform

 A full-stack healthcare platform built with Next.js 14, Supabase, and Tailwind CSS.
 MediPrep AI pre-consultation is fully integrated as the AI Health Consultant feature.